-The Internet and the Web is so closely woven into our lives today that I hate to think of a world without one.
+The Internet and the Web are so closely woven into our lives today that I hate to think of a world without one.
 The Web’s a wonderful tool that has made our lives easy, productive and efficient in many ways.
 But as with every thing good, it comes with its cons.
 Little knowledge of how the Internet and the Web could be misused, breeds naivety alluring to be exploited.

 You see, you don’t have to be a wizard with top notch privacy and security skills for browsing the internet safely.
 Safe browsing boils down to fundamental privacy and security awareness.
 Your journey in this path could be enhanced by using tools that could improve your privacy and security game.

 📢 Protect your device

 Before you could think of browsing the web, understand that your device needs to be in good health.
 Given how wonderful the web is, it is also infested harmful websites and bad actors trying to infect your device with malware - adware, spyware, keylogger, rootkit, virus, trojan, ransomware and other threats.

 🔐 Tools - Anti-malware/virus Apps

 You do not want all of your online accounts to be associated with just one password, however strong it may be.

 Even if one of those accounts were to be breached, all your other online accounts associated with that password are at risk.
 Use unique and strong passwords for every online account you create.

 A password manager is an application that generates and stores your passwords for you, so you don’t have to worry about creating complex passwords or remembering them.

 📢 Activate 2 Factor Authentication